-With TL 361 and TL 145 Forge Development Partners and Bridge Investment Group Introduce the Most Technologically Advanced ESG Multi-Family Housing
+With TL 361 and TL 145 Forge Development Partners and Bridge Investment Group Introduce the Most Technologically Advanced Multi-Family Housing

 for Middle Income Workers in Urban America

 SAN FRANCISCO, Cali. – With its TL 361 and TL 145 development in San Francisco’s Tenderloin district, Forge Development Partners (Forge) and Joint Venture partner, Bridge Investment Group, are proving that technologically advanced, privately financed workforce housing can be delivered in urban America.
 Through a unique integration of technology, innovative design and construction practices, as well as cutting-edge sustainability measures, the TL 361 and 145 Projects are providing high-quality housing that is accessible for the middle-income worker while being more environmentally responsible than traditional multifamily housing currently available.

 “We have honed our urban solution for over 10 years with a focus on providing affordable workforce housing for the future consumer.
 We are fortunate to have partnered with the best and the brightest to ensure TL 361 and TL 145 provide comfort, technological quality and wellness not found in other multifamily developments at any price point.
 This combination of technology, innovative design and sustainable construction practices will be Forge’s benchmark for all future projects, including an upcoming development at 601 Beech Street in San Diego.”